 - I. Student Conduct

 - II.
 Conditions of Fellowship Awards

 - III.
 Leaves of Absence

 - IV.
 Academic Requirements

 - V. Grievance Policy

 - VI.
 Other Policies

-Please sign and date the Expectations of Students in Biomedical Graduate Studies (last page of this packet) and the Patent and Tangible Research Property Policies and Procedures Participation Agreement and return to the staff at orientation.
+Please sign and date the Expectations of Students in Biomedical Graduate Studies (last page of this packet) and give or email the signed copy to Kyle Brown (kyle.brown@pennmedicine.upenn.edu).

 Thank you.